Atlas-Engine/socialplus/README.md

 SocialPlus replaces Blizzard’s outdated MoP-era invite logic with a custom engine:

-Works for Battle.net friends
+Works for Battle.net friends.

-Works for normal WoW friends (non-BNet)
+Works for normal WoW friends (non-BNet).

-Supports cross-realm invites in MoP Classic
+Supports cross-realm invites in MoP Classic.

-Shows clear red tooltips when inviting is not possible
+Shows clear red tooltips when inviting is not possible.

 Blizzard’s client restrictions are inconsistent in MoP Classic — SocialPlus fixes that.